Property Law (PRGL)

 Attributes: LAWB, LLM.

-This course covers the practical and theoretical aspects of residential landlord-tenant summary proceedings and plenary actions in Housing Court, Civil Court, Supreme Court, and other courts across New York State and of appeals from those courts.
-Emphasis is placed on prosecuting, defending, settling, trying, and appealing residential nonpayment, holdover, and HP (repair) cases; lease interpretation; and market, rent-regulated, cooperative, and other tenancies.
-Students will write a short paper and complete a take-home exam.
+This entirely restructrured course, co-taught by Judges Karen M. Bacdayan and Gerald Lebovits, covers the practical and theoretical aspects of residential landlord-tenant summary proceedings and plenary actions in Housing Court, Supreme Court, and other New York courts.
+Emphasis is placed on prosecuting, defending, settling, trying, and appealing residential nonpayment, holdover, and HP (repair) cases in the era of COVID-19 and New York's Housing Stability and Tenant Protection Act of 2019 as well as understanding market, rent-regulated, cooperative, and other tenancies.
+Students will complete a take-home exam.

 Attributes: JD, LLM.